lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-3B-hardware.md

 In order to deploy `MonitorMe` on premise meeting the performance, reliability and security requirements, we select, purchase and deploy a number of new servers to the production environment.

 ## Decision:
+Purchase and configure appropriately-sized hardware to support the solutions components listed below.
+See `Server Rack Specs & Cost` section for detail.
 - Database - deploy two, appropriately-sized servers to build a failover RabbitMQ cluster.
 Plan to Load test and purchase appropirately sized fast disks to meet latency requirements.
 - Services - deploy two, appropriately-sized compute clusters.
 Use load balancers for HA.
 - Encryption - deploy lightweight KMS / CA solutions.
 Deploy root CA and issuing CA.  Consider adding redundancy for HA.

+*NOTES: Due to newly surfaced requirement to include a wearble for nurses, we'll start by buying and coding for programable watches, such as [this one](https://www.amazon.com/SmartFly-info-ESP32-Based-Programmable-MicroPython/dp/B08LKGS2CF?th=1).
+Eventually, we may chose to prototype a custom hardward solution, possibly by working with prototyping partners such as [this one](https://www.lkkerscm.com/) in Shenzhen, China.*

 ## Consequences:
 - Time to select, order, receive, setup and configure new hardware may impact project schedule.